kevmhughes/krypt/README.md

 ### Users are able to:

-* pair their MetaMask crypto wallet with Krypt
+* pair a MetaMask crypto wallet with Krypt
 * send and receive Ethereum
 * send a message and GIF along with the timestamped transaction
 * see all previous transactions